AdobeDocs/experience-manager-65.nl-NL/help/sites-authoring/editing-content.md

   ![Overerving annuleren](do-not-localize/screen_shot_2018-03-22at134406.png)

-  Of herstel overname indien reeds geannuleerd:
+  Of schakel overname opnieuw in als deze al is geannuleerd:

   ![Herhaalbare overerving](do-not-localize/screen_shot_2018-03-22at134417.png)